hoch/WAAX/readme.md

 [3]: https://ccrma.stanford.edu/ "The Center for Computer Research in Music and Acoustics at Stanford"

 Concept
 -------

-As a framework rather than a library, it imposes a key concept and methodology with its layered structure:
+As a framework rather than a library, it imposes a key concept with its layered structure:

-    Node (pure Web Audio API level) > Unit (WAAX Abstraction)
+    Node (Web Audio API) > Unit (WAAX Abstraction)

 - **Node**: A node is a built-in atom of Web Audio API.
 The object can be interconnected to create an audio graph.

-- **Unit**: A atom object provided by WAAX framework.
-It is conceptually identical to 'Unit Generator' of other audio programming environment.
+- **Unit**: An object provided by WAAX framework.
+It is conceptually identical to 'Unit Generator' of other audio programming environments.
 It consists of more than 2 Nodes encapsulating user-friendly features.
 Also handles several underlying mechanics for Web Audio API.

 Connections